MEDomicsLab/MED3pa/README.md

 ## Key Functionalities

-- **Uncertainty and Confidence Estimation**: Through the MED3pa subpackage, the package measures the uncertainty and predictive confidence at both individual and group levels.
+- ** Model Confidence Estimation**: Through the MED3pa subpackage, the package measures the predictive confidence at both individual and group (profile) levels.
 This helps in understanding the reliability of model predictions and in making informed decisions based on model outputs.

-- **Identification of Problematic Profiles**: MED3pa analyzes data profiles that consistently lead to poor model performance.
+- **Identification of Problematic Profiles**: MED3pa analyzes data profiles for whom the BaseModel consistently leads to poor model performance.
 This capability allows developers to refine training datasets or retrain models to handle these edge cases effectively.

 ## Subpackages